Easy Download and Install

 Wildfire Games will keep releasing new versions of 0 A.D. from time to time.
 Watch our news feed to get updates, or follow us by e-mail, RSS, Facebook or Twitter.
 And you're always welcome to join the 0 A.D. community on our forums.

-Contact info for press, bloggers, etc.: aviv@wildfirePERSEPOLISgames.com without the name of the ancient Persian city written in all caps.
+Contact info for press, bloggers, etc.: aviv@wildfireROMULUSgames.com without the name of Rome's legendary founder written in all caps.